Aluerie/Sekiro-ShiftCombatArt/README.md

 <https://github.com/Aluerie/Sekiro-ShiftCombatArt/assets/33165440/a9c09fb1-488a-4c8d-91e0-f62af9a5087f>

+## 💳 Master-branch difference

+Experimental, but currently master-branch `.dll` file (that you can grab from `ShiftArt/ForRelease`) has an extra feature.

+* By default after loading into the game pressing/unpressing `Shift` will equip/unequip Mortal Draw;
+* But you can switch your Combat Art by pressing keys from Number row (the one above QWERTY):
+    * key `1` - Mortal Draw
+    * key `2` - Dragon Flash
+    * key `3` - Sakura Dance
+    * key `4` - Ichimonji Double
+    * key `5` - Empowered Mortal Draw
+* For example, I just used Mortal Draw and want to swap to Sakura Dance, then I just press `3`.
+Now pressing/unpressing `Shift` will equip/unequip Sakura Dance.

 ## 🔬 Installation

 1. Go to Releases tab, grab the archive.
-    * If you want to use the latest version from master branch then go to `ShiftArt/ForRelease` and take the `.dll` and `ini` files.
+    * If you want to use the latest version that has differences mentioned "💳 Master-branch difference" section then go to `ShiftArt/ForRelease` and take the `.dll` and `ini` files.
 2. Extract the archive, copy `shift_art.dll`, `shift_art.ini` and paste them into the same folder with `sekiro.exe`
 3. Now we need to secure `.dll` file loading.
 There are two ways about it.
     1. Chain-loading - load `dll` files in a chain matter.
 Thus, let some other mod load my `dll`.
        * Most likely, you already have [Mod Engine](https://www.nexusmods.com/sekiro/mods/6).
 If not, install it.
-It's a must have for 95% mods for Sekiro 😀 anyway;
+It's a must-have for 95% mods anyway;
        * In this case, edit `modengine.ini`: change the line `chainDInput8DLLPath=""` to `chainDInput8DLLPath="\shift_art.dll"`
+       * `\` is important!
        * Now we have a following chain: modengine's `dinput8.dll` ➡️chain-loads `shift_art.dll`
            * If there is nothing else needed or no problems then you are ready to go ✅.
        * However, if you already have some other mod here then refer to its instructions about chain-loading and load `shift_art.dll` with it (if it's supported by that other mod).
     2. Bare `dinput8.dll`
         * if for some reason my mod is the only mod you ever needed then:
         * Rename `shift_art.dll` into `dinput8.dll`.
 Sekiro will automatically load it when launching.
-4. Bonus: if you want to chain-load with my mod then use `shift_art.ini` and put `"chainDllName=othermod.dll"` in here.
+4. Bonus: if you want to chain-load some other `othermod.dll` with my mod then use `shift_art.ini` and put `"chainDllName=othermod.dll"` in here.
     * Note, that unlike `modengine.ini` - there is no need for `\` before the file name.

 ## 👐 Credits